 Katie Orlinsky was the recipient of the student grant in 2012, which supported her work documenting the innocent victims of the Mexican Drug War, and the professional grant in 2019, which allowed her to continue documenting Alaskan communities on the front lines of climate change.

 “The Alexia Foundation has meant so much to me, offering me the support I needed at two of the most pivotal points in my career,” she says.
 “But more importantly, providing the resources needed to raise awareness and impact change on crucial issues.”

-Mike Davis, who has served as Newhouse’s Alexia Tsairis Chair for Documentary Photography for the past seven years, will continue to direct the competition, now supported by the Alexia Tsairis Competition Grants Fund.
+Mike Davis, who has served as Newhouse’s Alexia Endowed Chair for the past seven years, will continue to direct the competition, now supported by the Alexia Tsairis Competition Grants Fund.

 “Thanks to the generosity of Peter and Aphrodite, we’ll be able to expand upon the Alexia Foundation’s mission of supporting significant visual storytelling for years to come,” Davis says.

 To support these efforts, you may give online (click “Choose another Newhouse Department or Program Fund” and then select “Alexia Tsairis Competition Grants Fund” from the menu), or mail your check, payable to Syracuse University, to: Syracuse University Advancement Services, 640 Skytop Road 2nd Floor, Syracuse NY 13244.